Ace of Spays

 How Do I Pay For Services?

 Payment for services is taken at the time of pick-up/visit.
 We accept debit cards and all major credit cards.
-We are no longer accepting cash or checks.
+We do not accept cash or checks.

 How Long Until My Pet Heals?